particle-iot/particle-workshops/content/docs/ch4.md

 ![](./images/04/view-int.png)

 7. Click the "Test" button.
-If you see a timeout like the second image below,try running another test.
+If you see a timeout like the second image below, try running another test.
 You should see a green success message in the bottom right corner of the screen.

 ![](./images/04/test-int.png)